 Cloud Storage XML API is a RESTful interface that lets you manage Cloud Storage data in a programmatic way.
 As a RESTful API, it relies on method information and scoping information to define the operations to perform:

-- You specify the method information with standard HTTP methods, such as DELETE, GET, HEAD, and PUT.
+You specify the method information with standard HTTP methods, such as

-- You specify the scoping information with a publicly-accessible endpoint (URI) and various scoping parameters.
-In this case, the primary scoping parameter is a path to a resource, which consists of an object name (file name) and bucket name (container name).
-Used together, the object name, bucket name, and public URI create a unique URL to a given resource—a resource on which you can perform operations with HTTP methods.
+You specify the scoping information with a publicly-accessible endpoint (URI) and various scoping parameters.
+In this case, the primary scoping parameter is a path to a resource, which consists of an object name and bucket name.
+Used together, the object name, bucket name, and public URI create a unique URL to a given resource.
+You use HTTP methods to perform operations on these resources.
 You can further scope your operations by using HTTP headers and query string parameters.

 For detailed programming information about the Cloud Storage XML API, see the Reference Guide.

 In practical terms, the Cloud Storage XML API provides a web interface for making HTTP requests and handling HTTP responses.
 Each request implements a standard HTTP method.
-The Cloud Storage XML API supports the following HTTP methods:
+See XML API Reference Methods for a complete list of the HTTP methods that the Cloud Storage XML API supports.

 ||The authentication string for requests.||Required for all authenticated requests.|